sagarana/presentations/moosewood2025/slides.md

   src="media/concave_convex.mov" width="40%">
 </video>

-notes:
+notes: Maybe delusion is organized and prevalent enough to be a kind of sorcery of its own, but more sinister: conspiracies and cabals replace the fairies and gelflings.

 ---
 <!-- .slide: data-background-color="goldenrod" data-transition="zoom-in zoom-out" -->
 ![baja](media/baja.png)

-notes: we need grounding, so I'll start with this piece of ground.
-Jen woke up yesterday morning talking about how some dogs like wearing boots and some don't because they can't feel the ground, they lose touch with the world.
+notes: to counter this we need grounding, so I'll start with this piece of ground.
+- where we're going soon
+- jen and the dog boots
+- the question: is digital earth any good for grounding, or is it already contaminated by the multiplicity inherent in the online environment.

 ---
 <!-- .slide: data-background-video="media/enchanted_earth.mov" data-transition="zoom-in none-out" -->

-notes: I decided to ground deeply into our digital _representations_ of the world to orient to the new landscape.
-Here's what I found.
+notes: so here's the experiment with Google Earth: find a spot in the foothills of the mountain range, look straight down and send your roots deep into the ground, then laungh Eastward into the mountains.

+And through the mountains to the other side!
+A glitch in Google Earth?
+Or a glimpse of truth?
+We look for grounding and end up in this improbable space.
+So... is heaven above or below?

 ---
 <!-- .slide: data-background-color="black" data-transition="none-in fade-out" -->

 ![grandmother](media/facetime_with_the_dead.png)

-notes: So is heaven above or below?
-Who is more substantial or "real" in this picture?
+notes: Who is more substantial or "real" in this picture?
 My dead grandmother resting unenbalmed in her coffin - lovingly made by some of her children - or the spectral figures Zooming in via the laptop to see her one last time?

 In Daniel Kopenawa's description of Yanomami dream life, the dead are partying all the time and appear in peoples dreams to encourage the living to join them on the other side...

 ---
 <!-- .slide: data-auto-animate data-background-color="black" data-transition="fade-in none-out" -->

 underworld

-notes: in what we might call the underworld if we weren't already thrown off balance by that Google Earth discovery.
+notes: ...in what we might call the underworld if we weren't already thrown off balance by that Google Earth discovery.

 ---
 <!-- .slide: data-auto-animate data-background-color="black" data-transition="none-in fade-out" -->

 [under|other]world

-notes: Maybe it's just an otherworld.
-But as I noted before, those of us living in the disenchanted world of secular liberalism - particulary in academia - might entertain multiplicity without really embracing it.
-We use the square brackets to show that we know whats going on.
-I'd suggest those brackets might also be a stress response to multiplicity, bringing it into a smaller frame that's easier to control and deal with.
+notes: Maybe it's just an otherworld, parallel, closer than we think.

 ---